bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 a. [[Type]] - Possible values are normal, break, continue, return, or throw.
 Ex - when we write `break;`, it returns a completion record with [[Type]] = 'break'

-b. [[Value]] - Some completion records can contain a value.
-If not provided, it default
+b. [[Value]] - Completion records can contain a value to st returned.
+If not provided, it defaults to `undefined`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTIyMTYwNjA2LC0xMjM2NjM2NDcxLDEyMT
+eyJoaXN0b3J5IjpbLTczNjcwODEzMywtMTIzNjYzNjQ3MSwxMj
-IyMzgxNzEsLTEwMDEzNTg2OTMsLTUzNDU0NDYzMl19
+EyMjM4MTcxLC0xMDAxMzU4NjkzLC01MzQ1NDQ2MzJdfQ==
 -->